sagemath/trac_to_gh/Issue 756.md

 # Issue 756: modify how foo.derivative(...) works

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/756

 Original creator: was